 Rather than destroy their precariously built immune systems with antibiotics, I planted a huge garlic garden and explored the uses of that smelly herb.
 The village ladies were enthusiastic.
 We tried everything from garlic poultices on external infections and internal doses for parasites (we also used pumpkin seeds for that), to garlic water enemas.
 What a job it was to explain the civilized reasoning behind enemas!
 I showed the village ladies how to use a clove in the ear for ear infections, warm-garlic chest plasters for lung infections, a few drops of diluted garlic water on an infected umbilical cord and a warm washcloth saturated with diluted garlic water on the baby’s belly.
 Mothers were taught the benefits of using garlic poultices on general infections, and how the ingesting of garlic by mothers could help prevent any afterbirth infections due to prolapsed uterus, etc. I cannot give garlic all the credit for the success we had; I’m certain that God, as usual, was working miracles.

 The most encouraging thing about the use of garlic in rural conditions is that, when I left that village, I did not take my medical care with me; it remained there in a little aromatic patch in the middle of those thatched huts and has continued to heal a multitude of diseases.
 Garlic has been used medicinally for thousands of years.
 It is the most powerful herb for the treatment of antibiotic resistant disease.
 No other herb comes close to the multiple system actions of garlic, its antibiotic activity or its immune-potentiating power.
-Unlike traditional medications, and many herbs, garlic is directly e?ective against viruses.
 It has been through over 1000 years of recorded history, but we aren’t allowed to tell you what it is used for, so you’ll have to do that research on your own.
 Here are some links:

 How to Make a Garlic Poultice.